RomanKue/docs-example/docs/app-dev-handbook/certificates.md

 ### UNITY App Services

 Unity integrates some services on port `8008`.
-This means, unity managed services can be called on that port.
+This means, UNITY managed services can be called on that port.
 Here is an example on how to do this in a Quarkus app:

 `application.properties`